2017-MAY-05: The final? attempt

 2017-MAY-05: The House Bill arrives in the Senate:

-Many have predicted that the Senate will re-write much of the House Bill and pass it back to the House for another vote.
+Many in the media have predicted that the Senate will re-write much of the House Bill and pass it back to the House for another vote.

 The Republican's narrow majority of 52 to 48 Senators, plus the Democratic Senators' united and enthusiastic opposition to the bill means that almost all Republican Senators must vote for a bill in order for it to pass.
 Several Republican Senators have indicated concerns about this bill.
 They include high insurance costs for poor and older Americans, and funding problems for those states with high populations of hard-to-insure people.
 5